 Scoop up some tile adhesive with the trowel and press it onto the wall, beginning in the corner formed by the wood battens.
-Spread it with the notched trowel, working away from the corner with horizontal strokes.
-Hold the edge of the notched trowel at an angle of about 45 °.
+Apply the substance using a notched trowel, moving outward from the corner in horizontal motions.
+Maintain an approximately 45° angle with the edge of the notched trowel.
 The ridges in the adhesive will make sure there’s an equivalent quantity behind each tile, making it simpler to get them all level.
 Attempt not to deal with more than one square metre at a time, as the adhesive might begin solidifying before you’ve put all the tiles in place.

-Choose an ideal tile adhesive for your tiles: for ceramic tiles utilize a ready-mixed tile adhesive or powder adhesive and a powder tile adhesive for porcelain tiles.
+Choose an ideal tile adhesive for your tiles: for ceramic tiles utilise a ready-mixed tile adhesive or powder adhesive and a powder tile adhesive for porcelain tiles.

 Use adhesive to the wall and likewise on the back of the tiles if your tiles are bigger than 20 x 20.

 Put your very first tile into the corner, pressing its edges against the corners and the entire tile strongly against the wall.
 Then add a tile above it and one beside the original tile pressing them securely into the adhesive using a twisting action.

 Wipe off any adhesive from the tiles with a moist sponge as you go– if you let it dry it’ll be very difficult to remove.

 Leading tip – applying mosaic tiles.